- How much extra can I borrow?

 For example, you could convert part or all of your interest only mortgage to repayment, change the mortgage term, or borrow more money.

 If you do want to make other changes along with switching your deal, you’ll need to apply over the phone.
-It’s worth noting that this would include an affordability assessment, and a valuation that you’ll need to pay if borrowing more.
-Your exact application process depends on what changes you want to make.
+It’s worth noting that this would include an affordability assessment and may include a valuation that you’ll need to pay for if you want to borrow more.

 When I switch my deal, can I also pay a lump sum off my mortgage at the same time?

-Of course you’re welcome to pay off a lump sum (also known as a part redemption) before you switch your deal.
-But this will mean we can’t process your request to switch deals until the first of the following month.
+Whilst you’re welcome to pay off a lump sum (also known as a part redemption) before you switch your deal, we need at least 1 of your regular monthly payments to process between the lump sum payment and switching your product.

 - I've applied for a new deal, but have also received an interest rate change letter.
 What should I do?